Linking web pages to help topics

 Context-sensitive WebHelp.
 This is a link to Basic topic 1 and here is a link to Advanced topic 1 in the WebHelp demonstration help.

-Calling a specific help page
+Calling a help page

 RH_ShowHelp(hParent, a_pszHelpFile, uCommand, dwData)